shnkreddy98/Coding-Challenge/task2/README.md

 [`dashboard.py`](dashboard.py) · [`utils/retrieval.py`](utils/retrieval.py)

 Run `streamlit run dashboard.py`.
 Use the sidebar to select a query crop, an intra-dataset crop (same dataset, different crop), and an inter-dataset crop (different dataset).
 The query embedding is computed automatically - no clicking required.
+Display size is controlled by `DISPLAY_SIZE` in `config.yaml`.

 ### 1. Within-Dataset Retrieval